maggie-harrington/js-week3-meal-tracker/PLANNING.md

 * Add functionality for user to choose to display all, high calorie, or low calorie foods using a pipe

+* Refactor using food model

+* Refactor using new-food child component

+* Refactor using edit-food child component

+* Refactor using food-list child component

-* Clean up code/ refactor
+* Clean up code

 * Styling with SASS (if time allows)